-Additional information, including, without limitation, directors' and officers' remuneration and indebtedness, principal holders of the Corporation's securities and securities authorized for issuance under equity compensation plans, if applicable, will be contained in the Corporation's management information circular to be mailed and filed in connection with its annual meeting of shareholders scheduled to be held on May 13, 2020.
+Additional information, including, without limitation, directors' and officers' remuneration and indebtedness, principal holders of the Corporation's securities and securities authorized for issuance under equity compensation plans, if applicable, will be contained in the Corporation's management information circular to be mailed and filed in connection with its annual meeting of shareholders scheduled to be held on June 9, 2021.

-Additional financial information is provided in the audited consolidated financial statements of the Corporation and KPLP and KPLP Management's discussion and analysis of KPLP for the year ended December 31, 2019, available under the Corporation's profile on www.sedar.com.
+Additional financial information is provided in the audited financial statements of the Corporation, the audited consolidated financial statements of KPLP and KPLP Management's discussion and analysis of KPLP for the year ended December 31, 2020, available under the Corporation's profile on www.sedar.com.